How To Get Rid Of Mosquitoes All Year Long

 There are plenty of plants that are natural mosquito repellents that can do a fine job and rid of mosquitoes.
 These include Eucalyptus, Lemon, Citronella Grass, Lavender, Marigolds, Catnip, Rosemary, Basil, and Scented Geraniums.
 Unfortunately, the plants don’t release the mosquito deterring chemicals unless these are attacked by something.
 Therefore you’ll need to rough your plants up regularly to ensure they are releasing these chemicals.

-You can also position and light citronella candles to help deter the mosquitoes from your garden.
+You can also position and light citronella candles to help deter the mosquitoes from your garden and lawns.

 There are a number of highly effective repellents on the market; many of these contain oils from the plants mentioned above.
 You can spray these on your body to prevent the mosquitoes from coming near you.